 We use a range of resources to engage the children with reading and to support their progress.
 Our ultimate goal is to create independent readers.

 Every child takes part in a guided reading session with a teacher each week.
 In these sessions they will read a wide variety of genres including non-fiction and poetry.
-At the end of the day children are read to by their teacher; this ensures that they hear more challenging book as well as hearing fluent reading.
+At the end of the day children are read to by their teacher; this ensures that they hear more challenging books as well as hearing fluent reading.

 Assessment of progress in English: